swiftlang/swift/docs/Generics.rst

 to the associated type definition.
 We also use a separate requires clause to require that the type of values produced by querying the enumerator is the same as the type of values stored in the container.
-This is important, for example, for use with the Comparable protocol (and any protocol using This types), because it maintains type identity within the generic function or type.
+This is important, for example, for use with the Comparable protocol (and any protocol using Self types), because it maintains type identity within the generic function or type.

 Constraint Inference